Skip to main content

 WHAT IF the final output of all my activities was to write about the experience?

-From now on, my core purpose of building SANPRAM will be to write articles and essays.
+From now on, my core purpose of building SANPRAM will be to create media.

 Here are the formats this content will be in:

-The core formats I’ve played with so far are books, long essays, and short posts.
+I’ve played with all the major written formats: books, long essays, and short posts.

 Essays and short posts would be the bulk of my writing.
 I’ve found that consistent high-quality essays are great for building a following.